Binary Canonical Serialization (BCS)

 Canonical

 There is only one canonical way to represent the bytes.
-This ensures signing and the representation is consistent.
+This ensures that signing and representation are consistent.

 Example: